jimhigson/oboe.js/writing/main/5_Implementation.md

 ![**Major components that make up Oboe.js illustrating program flow from http transport to registered callbacks.** UML facet/receptacle notation is used to show the flow of events with event names in capitals.
+For clarity events are depicted as transitioning directly between publisher and subscriber rather than through an intermediary.
 \label{overallDesign}](images/overallDesign.png)

-Oboe's architecture follows a fairly linear pipeline, visiting various tasks between receiving http progress events and notifying application callbacks.
+Oboe's architecture follows a fairly linear pipeline with flow visiting various tasks between receiving http progress events and notifying application callbacks.
 The internal componentisation is designed primarily so that automated testing can provide a high degree of confidence regarding the correct working of the